awslabs/ec2-spot-workshops/content/040_karpenter/set_up_the_provisioner.md

 The configuration for this provider is quite simple.
 We will change in the future the provider.
 For the moment let's focus in a few of the settings used.

 * **Instance Profile**: Instances launched by Karpenter must run with an InstanceProfile that grants permissions necessary to run containers and configure networking.
 * **Requirements Section**: The [Provisioner CRD](https://karpenter.sh/docs/provisioner-crd/) supports defining node properties like instance type and zone.
 For example, in response to a label of topology.kubernetes.io/zone=us-east-1c, Karpenter will provision nodes in that availability zone.
 In this example we are setting the `karpenter.sh/capacity-type` to procure EC2 Spot instances.
-You can learn which oder properties are [available here](https://karpenter.sh/docs/cloud-providers/aws/).
+You can learn which oder properties are [available here](https://karpenter.sh/docs/aws/constraints/).
 We will work on a few more during the workshop.
+* **Limits section**: Provisioners can define a limit in the number of CPU's and memory allocated to that particular provisioner and part of the cluster.
 * **ttlSecondsAfterEmpty**: value configures Karpenter to terminate empty nodes.
 This behavior can be disabled by leaving the value undefined.
 In this case we have set it for a quick demonstration to a value of 30 seconds.
+* **Tags**: Provisioners can also define a set of tags that the EC2 instances will have upon creation.
+This helps to enable accounting and governance at the EC2 level.

 {{% notice info %}}
 Karpenter has been designed to be generic and support other Cloud and Infrastructure providers.
-At the moment of writing this workshop (Karpenter 0.4.3) main implementation and Provisioner available is on AWS.
-You can read more about the **[configuration available for the AWS Provisioner here](https://karpenter.sh/docs/cloud-providers/aws/)**
+At the moment of writing this workshop (Karpenter 0.5.0) main implementation and Provisioner available is on AWS.
+You can read more about the **[configuration available for the AWS Provisioner here](https://karpenter.sh/docs/aws/)**
 {{% /notice %}}

 ## Displaying Karpenter Logs